 You’ve applied for a banking job via a recruitment agency in Singapore or Hong Kong and your CV and cover letter are spot-on.
 All that now stands between you and interviewing with the bank is an initial meeting with the recruiter, a mere box-ticking exercise – you think.

 Your situation is not as straightforward as it may seem, however.
-Global banks in Asia (most recently UBS, Deutsche Bank and Nomura) have been cutting costs in 2019, and many of them are putting more pressure on recruiters to only find them exceptional candidates.
+Global banks in Asia (most recently UBS, Deutsche Bank and Nomura) have been cutting costs in recent months, and many of them are putting more pressure on recruiters to only find them exceptional candidates.
 If you don’t come across well when you first meet a recruiter, they won’t hesitate to reject you.
 Here's what to avoid doing.

 Starting out with disrespect